Patients and Hospital Visitors

-- On arrival to the unit, visitors should check at the nursing unit to learn if any restrictions apply to the patient they wish to visit.
+- Visitors should check at the nursing station upon arrival to the unit, to learn if any restrictions apply to your visit.

-- Hospitalized patients will be asked to identify a small number of primary support people.
-Primary support persons are those who normally provide a patient with significant physical psychological or emotional support.
-These support people will generally be able to visit at any time during their hospital stay (24 hours a day, 7days a week).
+- Patients will be asked to identify a small number of primary support people, who are considered to be your family.
+Primary support persons are those who normally provide you with significant physical, psychological, or emotional support.
+These support people will generally be able to visit at any time during the hospital stay (24 hours a day, 7 days a week).
 Examples might be a close family member, domestic or same-sex partner, spouse, sibling or best friend.

 - Some of our patient rooms are small and too many visitors can make patient care difficult.
-We appreciate your help in limiting visitors to a manageable number to support the patient's recovery and minimize disturbing other patients.
+We appreciate your help in limiting visitors to a manageable number to support your recovery and minimize disturbing other patients.

 - Visits by children should be discussed with the nurse manager.
 Adults who bring children are responsible for supervising them.
-Children visitors may not spend the night in the Medical Center.
-Some units have additional guidelines for children visitors.
+Child visitors may not spend the night in the hospital.
+Some units have additional guidelines for child visitors.

-- Patient health and operational needs of the hospital sometimes impact visitation but University Hospital strives to promote and maximize involvement of others through our visitation policy.
+- Health and operational needs of the hospital sometimes impact visitation but Upstate University Hospital strives to promote and maximize involvement of others through our visitation policy.
 Upstate University Hospital will only restrict visitors when medically necessary.

-- Patients can withdraw visitation consent at any time by discussing their wishes with their nurse.
+- Patients may withdraw visitation consent at any time by discussing their wishes with a nurse.